DevIncept/Prerequisite-NLP/Part4-ass.md

 5. After editing save it, and go to your main profile, you will see that readme with your profile like this one [here.](https://https://github.com/j-a-r-v-i)

-6. After completing, just comment `Assignment-Github Profile Done` on this [issue.](https://github.com/DevIncept/Prerequisite-NLP/issues/1)
+6. After completing, fill the form shared on Slack workspace.

 &nbsp;